E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/hierarchical-strategy/simple_one-component_melts/readme.rst

 local conformation of the FG monomers within the CG blob.

-To develop this module, the following classes have been implemented or modified (that may have been described in more detail elsewhere):
+To develop this module, the following classes have been implemented or modified (and may have been described in more detail elsewhere):

 * A ``VSpherePair`` class for calculating :math:`V_{nb}=k_{B}T \epsilon U_{G}(r_{ij})`